pyrometheous/Prepper-Pi/licenses/SOURCE-OFFER.md

 ## Retention period
 We will keep the corresponding source available **for at least 3 years** after the relevant image/binary release date by retaining the tagged GitHub Release and its `source/` archive.

+For reproducibility, we recommend signing the Git tag used for each release and recording the tag (and signature status) in `MANIFEST.txt`.

 ## Notes on alternative compliance
 We are intentionally **not** using the "written offer" method at this time because concurrent source distribution (GPLv2 §3(a); GPLv3 §6) avoids the need for separate postal/email contact details.
 If at some future point we cannot host the source concurrently, we will update this document to include a written offer valid for 3 years.